-It should be noted that the #! convention that may be used to select the interpreter for script files on many UNIX systems is not understood by the C runtime support library on a Windows NT system.
+It should be noted that the #! convention that may be used to select the interpreter for script files on many UNIX systems is not understood by the C runtime support library on a Win32 system.
+It is particularly important to remember this point when porting a TETware test suite from a UNIX system to a Win32 system.

-H.4 Application types
+H.5 Application types

-Each TETware program which runs on a Windows NT system is compiled as a console application.
+Each TETware program which runs on a Win32 system is compiled as a console application.
+Test cases compiled as Win32 GUI applications are not supported by TETware.

-H.5 Signal handling
+H.6 Signal handling

-H.5.1 Keyboard signals
+H.6.1 Keyboard signals

 On a UNIX system it is possible to instruct tcc to abort a test case or a test run by generating an interrupt or a quit signal from the keyboard.
-On a Windows NT system these instructions may be sent from the keyboard to tcc by using control-C and control-BREAK.
+On a Win32 system these instructions may be sent from the keyboard to tcc by using control-C and control-BREAK.
 These keystrokes are mapped by the C runtime support library on to SIGINT and SIGBREAK signals, respectively, which cause the appropriate action to be taken when caught by tcc.

-It should be noted that the Microsoft documentation for the signal() function states that SIGINT is not supported for any Win32 application which runs on Windows NT.
+It should be noted that the Microsoft documentation for the signal() function states that SIGINT is not supported for any Win32 application which runs on Windows 95 or Windows NT.
 It would appear that the same caveat applies to SIGBREAK as well.
 Therefore the reliable operation of these functions cannot be guaranteed and it is possible that unpredictable behaviour may occur when a test case or test run is interrupted by control-C or control-BREAK.

-H.5.2 API signal trapping
+H.6.2 TCM signal trapping

-The C, C++ and Perl APIs do not attempt to trap unexpected signals.
+The C, C++ and Perl TCMs do not attempt to trap unexpected signals on Win32 systems.